Now can we fix California's school facilities?

 One way to reduce the inequity in school facilities would be for state funds to play a bigger role.
 California's Local Control Funding Formula (LCFF) directs extra funding for the operation of schools toward schools where families are lower-income.
 The same has not been true of funds for school facilities.

 The 2020 state bond measure failed at the ballot box, but it succeeded in setting important precedents for the next attempt.
 For example, it called for districts with a low capacity to issue their own bonds to receive higher priority for state matching funds.
 It directed state matching funds based on the proportion of students that qualify as high-need under the definition used by the Local Control Funding Formula.
-To access matching funds, school districts would be required to make public a five-year plan explaining how the funds are to be used, along with "an inventory of existing facilities, sites, and property" and "the school district’s deferred maintenance plan."
-This is a new level of transparency.
+To access matching funds, school districts would be required to make public a five-year plan explaining how the funds were to be used, along with "an inventory of existing facilities, sites, and property" and "the school district’s deferred maintenance plan."
+This would have been a new level of transparency.

 Questions & Comments